TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Experimental Details

+We used a LLM, namely \textsc{OpenAI-GPT5}, to polish the writing of this manuscript.
+No other generative AI functionality is used in the writing of this submission.

-\section{Experimental details.}
+\section{Experimental Details}

-\textbf{Fine-tuning.} We fine-tune the \texttt{GPT2-xl} on \texttt{WikiText-2} and \texttt{ArXiv21} for 10 epochs.
-Specifically, we set the learning rate to 5.0e-6, the batch size to 32 and micro-batch size to 1, max sequence length to 1024 for both datasets.
-The learning rate decays linearly after warm-up stage.
+\textbf{Downstream evaluation protocol (Table~\ref{tab:quality}).} We evaluate the SFTed \texttt{Qwen2.5-3B} models on four standard benchmarks: ARC~\cite{DBLP:journals/corr/abs-1803-05457}, TruthfulQA (TQ)~\cite{lin-etal-2022-truthfulqa}, WinoGrande (WG)~\cite{sakaguchi2021winogrande}, and HumanEval (HE)~\cite{chen2021codex}.
+All evaluations are conducted in a zero-shot setting using the lm-evaluation-harness~\cite{eval-harness} framework.
+We report normalized accuracy for ARC-Challenge, accuracy for WinoGrande, mc2 for TruthfulQA, and pass@1 for HumanEval. \textbf{Fine-tuning.} We fine-tune the \texttt{GPT2-xl} on \texttt{WikiText-2} and \texttt{ArXiv21} for 10 epochs.
+Specifically, we set the learning rate to 5.0e-6, the batch size to 32, and the micro-batch size to 1, max sequence length to 1024 for both datasets.
+The learning rate decays linearly after the warm-up stage.

 \textbf{Instruction-tuning.} We perform instruction tuning on \texttt{Qwen2.5-3B} using \texttt{Open-Platyups} and \texttt{Magicoder-110K} for 1 and 2 epochs, respectively.
 The learning rate is set to 2.0e-5, with a batch size of 32 for both datasets.
 We use a cosine learning rate scheduler for \texttt{Open-Platyups}, and a cosine scheduler with a minimum learning rate of 2.0e-6 for \texttt{Magicoder-110K}.